Skip to content

 Is Tidio a safe choice for EU buyers?

-Tidio is incorporated in Poland (EU) but rated 3/5 on EU Vetted's editorial compliance score, reflecting its eu_hq_us_funded ownership signal.
-This means it has EU headquarters but US investment or corporate linkage that introduces potential CLOUD Act exposure at the group level.
-For buyers whose primary concern is GDPR compliance rather than strict EU sovereignty, Tidio may be sufficient; for stricter sovereign requirements, Crisp or Userlike are better starting points.
+Tidio is incorporated in Poland (EU) but carries an eu_hq_us_funded ownership signal, meaning it has EU headquarters but US investment or corporate linkage that introduces CLOUD Act exposure at the group level (CLOUD Act exposure: Material).
+For buyers whose primary concern is GDPR compliance rather than strict EU sovereignty, Tidio may be sufficient; for stricter sovereign requirements, Crisp or Userlike are better starting points, both fully EU-owned (CLOUD Act exposure: Crisp Material, Userlike Minor).